DASH-Lab/FakeAVCeleb/README.md

   -vm                  path of video model (For evluation) -a                   path of audio data
-  -am                  path of audio model (For evluation) -sm                  path to save best-model while trai -l                   learning late (For training) -me                  number of epoch (For training) -nb                  batch size
+  -am                  path of audio model (For evluation) -en                  True or False, It would be decided whether ensemble -sm                  path to save best-model while training -l                   learning late (For training) -me                  number of epoch (For training) -nb                  batch size